social app built for community and genuine connection

 Needs:

-Prioritize inclusivity and community features that feel welcoming and safe.
+Prioritize belonging and community features that feel welcoming and safe.

 Needs: